ninijay/youtube2vidmeMigrater/README.md

 # youtube2vidmeMigrater
 A tool to migrate all videos from youtube to vidme.
 It's not very secure atm, but it's not meant for production or web plattforms.

+This project will be discontinued because vidme is shutting down.

 After I manage to implement the rest- calls, I'll try to make them as secure as possible.

 Just enter your YouTube Channel Name in the textbox and it will look for the first 50 videos of your channel [and list them in the console].